open-projects/CassOpt/README.md

 * tcsh >= 6.18 (required for netMHCpan)

 ## Installation
-* install netMHCpan program which was described in the paper:
+* install netMHCpan program which was described in the paper (the default version of netMHCpan is 4.0):

   J Immunol.
 2017 Nov 1;199(9):3360-3368. doi: 10.4049/jimmunol.1700893.
 Epub 2017 Oct 4.